PeterMTaylor/CodeAuditRD/README.md

 Query results - process the output from query execution Reporting audit outcomes

-See our Licensing file for which software in this repro is currently licensed.

-See our Contributing file to find the steps needed to contribute to this project.

 # Attributions

 The following list attributes the developers for their time I found in making CodeAudit.